ldjohn/aws-deployment-with-fortiweb-waf/README.md

 **How to import scene rules**

 To import scenario rules, you need to use SSH to remotely log in to the FortiWeb server and import them.
 Please download the files in the /source/policy/ directory, and select scenarios according to your needs.

-For example, select the anti-crawler scenario and enter the /source/policy/AntiCrawler directory, the IP address of the FortiWeb server is 178.xx, and the key pair of the EC2 is johnw.pem, please execute the following command.
+For example, to select the anti-crawler scenario and enter the /source/policy/AntiCrawler directory, the IP address of the FortiWeb server is 178.xx, and the key pair of the EC2 is johnw.pem, please execute the following command.

     ssh -i ~/johnw.pem admin@178.x.x.x > /dev/null 2>&1 < AntiCrawler.txt